Effects of cold weather on the body

-- Be aware of snow, ice and wind.
-You may need to slow your pace to prevent falls, and consider the layering tips discussed above.
+- Be aware of snow, ice, and wind.
+You may need to slow your pace to prevent falls and consider the layering tips discussed above.

-- Cloud coverage during the winter months can drop temperature by 7°C. Instead of your regular route, you may want to consider walking shorter distances several times.
+- Cloud coverage during the winter months can drop the temperature by 7°C. Instead of your regular route, you may want to consider walking shorter distances several times.
 This will allow you to get home quickly if the weather changes significantly while you are exercising.